Sindisil/line_edit/docs/dev/features.md

 such command.

 ### Edit Commands
+(.)a            Appends text entered in input mode after the specified
+                line, setting the current line to the last line entered.

+(.,.)c          Change the specified lines by deleting them and appending
-* (.)a            Appends text entered in input mode after the specified line, setting current address to the last line entered.
+                text entered in input mode in their place.
+The buffer's current line is set to the last line enterd.

+(.,.)m(.)
+Move the specfied lines to the after the specified destination
+                line.
+The current address is set to the last line moved.

+//TODO - fill out descriptions of insert, transfer (copy), join, Justify (.,.)i

+(.,.)t(.)

+(.,.+1)j <"join string">

+(.,.+1)J_w_

-* (.,.)d          Delete specified line range
+(.,.)d          Delete the specified lines.
+The current line is set to the line
-* (.,.)n          Print specified line range prefixed with their line numbers
+                after the deleted lines, if there is one, otherwise to the line before them.

 ### Immediate Commands

+e _file_        Edit _file_ in a new buffer.
+If no _file_ is specified, create a
+                new, empty buffer.
+Either way, the new buffer becomes the active buffer.
+The last line in the new buffer becomes the buffer's current line and, if specified, the buffer's default file is set to _file_.

+f _file_        Set the current buffer's default filename to _file_.
+                If no _file_ is given, prints the buffer's default filename.

+(.,.)n          Write the specified lines to stdout, prefixed with line numbers.
+                The buffer's current line is set to the last line written.

+(.,.)p          Write the specified lines to stdout.
+The buffer's current line
+                is set to the last line written.

-* q               Quits lned.
-If there are unwritten changes, a warning to that effect will be written to stdout.
-Repeating the command will exit unconditionally, discarding unwritten changes.
+q               Quits lned.
+If there are unwritten changes in any
+                buffer, a warning to stdout.
+A second consecutive quit command will exit unconditionally, discarding unwritten changes.

+(.+1)z_n_       Display _n_ lines starting at the specified line.
+If _n_ is not
+                specified, then the current terminal window height is used.
+If it isn't possible to fetch the current terminal windown height, the configured scroll_window_size is used as the final fallback (defaulting to 25).

-* (1,$)w _file_   Write the specified lines to __file__, overwriting
+(1,$)w _file_   Write the specified lines to _file_, overwriting
                 previous contents without warning.
-If there is no default filename, it is set to __file_, otherwise it is unchanged.
-If __file__ is not given, the default filename is used.
+If there is no default filename, it is set to _file_, otherwise it is unchanged.
+If _file_ is not given, the default filename is used if it is set, otherwise an error is given.
-                  The current address is not changed.
-* f _file_        Set default filename to _file_.
-If no _file_ is given,
-                  prints the default filename.

 ## Input Mode